-Kuroshima ferry port in Kuroshima Island connects you with Ishigaki in Ishigaki Island with a choice of up to 8 ferry crossings per day.
+Kuroshima ferry port in Okinawa connects you with Ishigaki in Okinawa with a choice of up to 8 ferry crossings per day.
 The duration of the Kuroshima to Ishigaki crossing is from 30 minutes and the crossing is operated by Yaeyama Kanko Ferry & Ishigaki Dream Tours.

 Of the 200 islands belonging to Kujukushima, Kuroshima is the largest and most developed, giving home to just over 200 people.
 The island is known for its heart shape, giving it the tag of ‘Heart Island’ though it is also known as ‘Island of Cows’ due to the fact there are more cows than inhabitants.
 To celebrate the number of cows, there is a cow festival held once a year, attracting some tourists – the sunbathing and diving keeps the tourists there for a few days longer.